 Main Article Content

-Hydatidosis is a common zoonotic disease with high prevalence in developing countries.
-While solitary cyst with unilateral lung involvement is common, bilateral involvement and multiple cysts are rare, seen in 20% and 30% of the cases.
+Hydatidosis is a common zoonotic disease with a high prevalence in developing countries.
+While a solitary cyst with unilateral lung involvement is common, bilateral involvement and multiple cysts are rare, only seen in 20% and 30% of the cases, respectively.
 Likewise, extensive involvement of extrapulmonary tissues and mediastinum is rare.
-We report an unusual case of mediastinal hydatidosis mimicking an intrathoracic malignancy in a 24-year-old female.
-She presented with a history of left-sided chest pain and heaviness in the left hemithorax for a period of two months.
-Diffuse, multiple fluid-filled cystic lesion with internal echoes throughout the mediastinum, lung, pericardium, diaphragm and chestwall were observed in contrast-enhanced computed tomography of the thorax.
-An incidental cystic lesion in liver was noted.
+We report an unusual case of mediastinal hydatidosis mimicking an intrathoracic malignancy in a 24-year-old female patient.
+She presented in the year 2020 with a history of left-sided chest pain and heaviness in the left hemithorax for a period of two months.
+Diffuse, multiple fluid-filled cystic lesions with internal echoes throughout the mediastinum, lung, pericardium, diaphragm and chest wall were observed in contrast-enhanced computed tomography of the thorax.
+An incidental cystic lesion in the liver was also noted.
 Since serology for echinococcosis was negative, a differential diagnosis of intrathoracic malignancy was considered.
 However, intraoperative and histopathologic findings were suggestive of hydatidosis.

 This work is licensed under a Creative Commons Attribution-NoDerivatives 4.0 International License.